kevinmama/PlanetDefend/readme.txt

 (for windows)
 1. make sure jdk1.6+ and maven 3+ installed and configured
 2. edit config/gamedir.txt to fit your environment
+3. edit %gamedir%/starsector-core/starsector.bat, change the screenshots, mods, saves dir to parent dir. (for debug)
-3. open dos prompt, go to the project directory, and run
+4. open dos prompt, go to the project directory, and run
    1) configure.bat
    2) debug.bat